312 pages | 7 x 10 | 34 color, 84 b/w illus.

 Misunderstood and reviled in the traditional architectural centers of New York and Boston, Furness's projects, commissioned by the progressive industrialists of the new machine age, intentionally broke with the historical styles of the past to work in a modern way—from utilizing principles based on logistical planning to incorporating the new materials of the industrial age.
 Lavishly illustrated, the book includes more than eighty black-and-white and thirty color photographs that highlight the richness of his work and the originality of his design spanning more than forty years.

 George E. Thomas is a cultural and architectural historian who serves as codirector of the Critical Conservation Program at Harvard's Graduate School of Design.
-His books include First Modern: Pennsylvania Academy of the Fine Arts, also available from the University of Pennsylvania Press; Frank Furness: The Complete Works, with Michael Lewis and Jeffrey Cohen; and, with David B. Brownlee, Building America's First University: An Architectural and Historical Guide to the University of Pennsylvania.
-He is also lead author for the Society of Architectural Historians Buildings of the United States series' Buildings of Pennsylvania: Philadelphia and Eastern Pennsylvania.
+His books include First Modern: Pennsylvania Academy of the Fine Arts and, with David B. Brownlee, Building America's First University: An Architectural and Historical Guide to the University of Pennsylvania, both available from the University of Pennsylvania Press; and Frank Furness: The Complete Works with Michael Lewis and Jeffrey Cohen.
+He is also lead author of the Buildings of Philadelphia volume in the Society of Architectural Historians' series Buildings of the United States.